eclipse-tractusx/ssi-dim-wallet-stub/README.md

 This application is using Java 21 and Spring boot framework to serve REST APIs.

+The DIM Wallet is part of the Self-Sovereign Identity (SSI) Flow of Eclipse Tractus-X.

 ### Run in local

 1. Update env variables in [application.yaml](src%2Fmain%2Fresources%2Fapplication.yaml)